Canine Assisted Facility Dogs

-We are delighted to launch this exciting programme, where health professionals are matched with a purpose-trained CAI facility dog.
+We are delighted to launch this exciting programme, where health professionals are matched with a purpose-trained Canine Assisted Facility (CAF) dog.
 The programme has been well-established in North America with evidence-based benefits and statistics.

-A health professional such as an occupational therapist, physiotherapist or psychotherapist utilises the CAI dog within their practice, as a bridge and support for clients who would benefit from the presence of a trained CAI dog.
+A health professional such as an occupational therapist, physiotherapist or psychotherapist utilises the CAF dog within their practice, as a bridge and support for clients who would benefit from the presence of a trained CAF dog.

-The CAI dog is taught certain skills to ease anxiety, encourage participation and deepen the trust between therapist and client.
+The CAF dog is taught certain skills to ease anxiety, encourage participation and deepen the trust between therapist and client.

-Benefits that a CAI dog can provide to therapy sessions:
+Benefits that a CAF dog can provide to therapy sessions:

 Are you ready to commit?